Khurramnaveed3233/BlinkIt-s-Sales-Performance-and-Customer-Behavio/README.md

 - Use granular insights (e.g., fat content by outlet, sales by item type) to refine inventory management and promotional strategies.
 - Continuously monitor KPIs to track progress and adjust strategies as needed.

+Limitations

+- Data filtered for 2020 in some analyses; consider multi-year trends.
+- Ratings rounded to integers; use precise decimals for nuanced insights.

 Conclusion

 This analysis provides a comprehensive view of BlinkIt's sales performance and customer behavior.
 By implementing the recommendations outlined above, stakeholders can optimize operations, enhance customer satisfaction, and drive revenue growth.
 Leveraging data-driven insights will ensure sustained success in an increasingly competitive market.

+Prepared By: Khurram Naveed
+Date: 08-02-2025